Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Related works

 Going deeper into the network enables the model to learn more abstract features from the image.
 However, this comes at the cost of high memory requirements.
-Moreover, these single-stream methods do not explicitly model the relationship between labels which is an important semantic element to consider~\citep{ml-gcn}.
+Moreover, the aforementioned single-stream methods do not explicitly model the relationship between labels which can be an important semantic element to consider.

 In order to incorporate the information of label correlations, a second class of methods have used a second subnetwork in addition to the main backbone.
 For instance, \cite{srn} have introduced a Spatial Regularization Net (SRN) to learn the underlying relationships between labels by generating label-wise attention maps.
 Similarly, \cite{msrn} have employed image representations from intermediate convolutional layers to model both local and global label semantics.